Fortnite's endgame: why an Epic fight with Apple and Google could lead to major changes

 Even if the App Store reigns unchallenged, can there still be change?

-Even if Epic doesn’t manage to open its own store on iOS, or even open iOS to alternative ways to download and sell apps, the effects of the struggle between both companies could lead to big changes in the App Store.
+Even if Epic doesn’t manage to open its own store on iOS and Android, or even open both mobile platforms to alternative ways to sell apps, the effects of the struggle between all three companies could lead to big changes in the App Store and Google Play Store.

-Reducing Apple’s 30% take doesn’t just mean chipping away at App Store revenue, part of the Services category that, in Q3 2020, drew in $13.3 billion per 9to5Mac.
+Reducing Apple’s and Google's respective 30% takes doesn’t just mean chipping away at App Store revenue, part of the Services category that, in Q3 2020, drew in $13.3 billion per 9to5Mac.
 It means allowing developers to keep more revenue, which could help smaller outfits survive and thrive.
 As lead coder on Apex Legends and co-founder of game studio Gravity Well, Jon Shiring, put it simply – lower store margins means more games on mobile.

 I know gamers don’t understand the economics of games at all, but we would get more games if the store margins were lower.
 You could break even on less copies sold, which would get more game projects funded.August 13, 2020